odysseyindia/odyssey-tours/content/english/tim/itineraries/tamil-nadu-the-temple-trail/_index.md

           temples dedicated to Shiva, some with highly refined Chola stone carving.
 Nearby at Darasuram is a magnificent 12th-century Chola temple, which should not be missed.
-The village of Swamimalai, just a bike ride away, is the state's principal centre for traditional bronze-casting.
+The village of Swamimalai, just a bike ride away, is the state’s principal centre for traditional bronze-casting.
       - type: hotel
         url: >-